1973 Rome airport attacks and hijacking: Lufthansa Flight 303

 The hijackers then forced the crew already on board to move the plane towards the runway in order to take off.
 For the first part of the plane's taxiing, the aircraft was chased by several Carabinieri and Guardia di Finanza vehicles, who abandoned the chase after the hijackers threatened to kill all the hostages on board.
 At 13:32 hours, just over half an hour from the start of the action, the plane took off for Athens, Greece, where it arrived at 16:50 hours, local Athens time.

-The attack turned out to be so lightning-fast that it did not allow an adequate response from the airport's police forces.
-In fact, only 117 officers were on duty at the airport during that period: 9 carabinieri, 46 customs officers and 62 State Police officers, of which only 8 were employed in the anti-sabotage service; a negligible number for an intercontinental airport like Fiumicino.
-Everything was aggravated by the fact that the airport structure was absolutely not suitable for the prevention of terrorist attacks, as it was conceived at a time when such events were not foreseeable.
+The attack was too fast to allow an adequate response from the airport's police forces.
+At the time, 117 officers were on duty at the airport: 9 carabinieri, 46 customs officers and 62 State Police officers, of which 8 were employed in the anti-sabotage service, a negligible number for an intercontinental airport like Fiumicino.
+The airport structure was unsuitable for the prevention of terrorist attacks, as it was designed at a time when such events were rare.

 Athens stopover

 Upon landing in Athens, the terrorists demanded by radio the release of two Palestinian gunmen responsible for an attack on Hellinikon International Airport.
 They claimed to have killed five hostages, including the plane's first officer.
 The terrorists then threatened to crash the jet in the middle of Athens if their demands were not met.
 In reality, only one Italian hostage, Domenico Ippoliti, had been killed and one other hostage wounded.
-After failing to persuade the Greek authorities on releasing the terrorists, they limited their demands to just refuel and leave.
+After the refusal of the two detainees to join the commando, they limited their demands to just refuel and leave.
 The plane took off again from Athens after sixteen hours on the ground and after the gunmen had released the wounded hostage and dumped the body of the dead hostage onto the tarmac.